| |

 Star Connection

-This is the wiring method used for most other cables—power, video, Ethernet.
+Often sought as a daisy chain alternative, this is the wiring method used for most other cables—power, video, Ethernet.

 In a star topology, each end-device is wired directly back to a master controller at the center, similar to standard Ethernet or power distribution layouts.
-This is very intuitive for physical installation , but it creates multiple parallel stubs on the RS485 bus .
+This is very intuitive for physical installation, but it creates multiple parallel stubs on the RS485 bus.

 Pros: